-Try swinging your arms in a circle that extends in front, overhead, and behind you.
+Try swinging your arms in a circle that extends in front, overhead, and behind you without moving your torso.
 Most of us find our arms don't really make the backward arc of that circle.
 Instead, the arms travel out to the sides and only slightly to the back.
 What is hindering that range of motion?
 Our habitual misalignment of the upper body.
 The shoulder blades have begun to pull wider apart, no longer lying flat on the back near the spine.
 They probably sit at an angle as well, making the collar bones curve forward and the look collapsed.

 The solution we hear is "Stand up straight."
 Well, that is the solution, but not the way most of us have interpreted the instruction.
 Most people will hear those three words of admonition and promptly pinch our shoulders back, thrust the ribs forward, and lift the chest.
 While that does give the appearance of being vertical, in that the shoulders and head seem to be stacked correctly, it actually doesn't change the problem, it hides it.
 It even creates a new problem by tightening back muscles at the place where the ribs thrust forward.